yolosec/deadcodeBlog/_posts/2016-06-14-UPC-UBEE-EVW3226-WPA2-RExing.markdown

 ## Statistical analysis

-A way the projection to 26 character alphabet ( last `sprintf` ) is made is interesting, let's stop here a bit.
+The way the projection to 26 character alphabet ( last `sprintf` ) is made is interesting, let's stop here a bit.
-Programmer does byte addition here, modulo 26.
-On the first reading this might seem weird, why he just not did
+The programmer does byte addition here, modulo 26.
+On the first reading this might seem weird, why didn't he just do

 ```c
 0x41u + (hash_buff[0] % 0x1Au) // PAlt1